Random-projection ensemble classification: Empirical analysis

-In Model~1, the class boundaries are non-linear and, in fact, assumption \textbf{(A.3)} is not satisfied for any $d < p$.
-Nevertheless, in Table~\ref{tab--indep} we see that the random projection versions outperform their respective vanilla counterparts (when these are tractable) as well as all of the other methods implemented.
-The RP-QDA classifiers perform especially well; in particular, they are able to cope better with the non-linearity of the class boundaries than the RP-LDA classifiers.
-There is little difference between the performance of the $d=2$ and $d=5$ versions of the random projection classifiers.
+In Model~3, the class boundaries are non-linear and, in fact, assumption~3 is not satisfied for any $d < p$.
+Nevertheless, in Table~\ref{tab--indep100.5}, we see that where the LDA, QDA and $k$nn classifiers are tractable, they are outperformed by their random projection ensemble counterparts, and in fact the RP-QDA$_5$ classifier has the smallest misclassification rate among all methods implemented.
+Unsurprisingly, the methods that are designed for a linear Bayes decision boundary are not effective.
+The RP-QDA classifiers are especially accurate here; in particular, they are able to cope better with the non-linearity of the class boundaries than the RP-LDA classifiers.